Build Your First Agent

 from agent_sim import Agent

-# Change this to the Azure-backed alias configured in LiteLLM if needed.
+# Change this to the Azure-backed alias configured in your local model router if needed.

 MODEL = "gpt-4o" # e.g. "azure-gpt-4o"